Taralai0626/Passion-Project-Tickets-database-management/README.md

 # My Passion Tickets
 My passion tickets is an app that users who love concerts and sports.
 They can store their tickets they buy from different websites so they can organize their tickets and won't miss a date for their favorite events.

+Please check the video https://youtu.be/LO3c6k3tLw8 to see the full discription

 ![image](https://user-images.githubusercontent.com/98551893/174514325-050656f1-f6ba-4f16-b6c0-291597a6b3c3.png)
 ![image](https://user-images.githubusercontent.com/98551893/174514359-ba09dc33-af32-419a-abaf-149c508ba597.png)